Find-me signals: CX3CL1

 CX3CL1 is a soluble fragment of fractalkine protein that serves as a find-me signal for monocytes.
-A soluble fragment of fractalkine that is usually on the plasma membrane as a intercellular adhesion molecule is sent out as a 60 kDa fragment during apoptosis as a find me signal.
+A soluble fragment of fractalkine that is usually on the plasma membrane as an intercellular adhesion molecule is sent out as a 60 kDa fragment during apoptosis as a find me signal.
 CX3CL1 release is dependent upon caspase indirectly.
 CX3CL1 could also be released as part of microparticles from the beginning stages of apoptotic death of Burkitt Lymphoma cells.

 The receptors on monocytes that are able to detect the presence of CX3CL1 are CX3R1 receptors, as shown in both in vivo and in vitro studies.

-Nucleotides ATP and UTP
+Nucleotides: ATP and UTP

 These were the most recent find me signals to be characterized as components of the supernatant of apoptotic cells.
 Studies were able to show that the controlled release of the nucleotides ATP and UTP from cells in the beginning stages of apoptosis can potentially attract monocytes in vivo and in vitro.
 This has been observed in Jurkat cells (primary thymocytes), MCF-7 cells, and lung epithelial cells.
 Release is dependent upon caspase activity.

 Less than 2% of ATP released from the beginning stages of cell death is released when the dying cell's plasma membrane is still intact.
 The released ATP preferentially attracts phagocytes through chemotaxis, rather than random migration through chemokineses.

 The receptors on monocytes that are able to sense the release of nucleotides are in the P2Y family of nucleotide receptors.
 Monocytic P2Y2 has been shown to be able to recognize nucleotides in vitro and in genetically modified mice.

 Nucleotides are often degraded by nucleotide triphosphatases (NTPases) when they are in the extracellular space.
 Only a small amount of ATP is released during find me signaling, so it is unclear how the nucleotide avoids degradation by NTPases in order to establish a gradient used to signal clearing by monocytes.
 NTPases may serve as regulators in various tissues in order to control how far the nucleotide signal can travel.

 The signaling pathway within the monocyte downstream of P2Y receptor activation is still unknown.